Car Buying Strategies

 Voice recognition is another feature that Kia gets right and other automakers tend to struggle with.
 The system does not have a huge control range, unlike many of its competitors.
 However, the system seems to be able to understand commands well and does not get as easily confused by natural speech.
 You do get a lot of on-screen prompts and guides, which helps make the learning curve a lot easier.
 Once you've got the hang of it, the system should be able to understand shorter commands from you.

-Reasons Not to Buy a 2020 Kia Rio – The Cons
+Reasons You May Not Like the 2020 Kia Rio – The Cons

 1. Getting In and Out is Cramped